snehanshu-raj/gif-controller/README.md

    ```
 3. Open Chrome and go to `chrome://extensions/`.
 4. Enable "Developer mode" in the top right corner.
-5. Click on "Load unpacked" and select the `chrome-gif-controller` directory.
+5. Click on "Load unpacked" and select the `gif-controller` directory.

 ## Usage
 Once the extension is installed, it will automatically detect GIF images on any webpage.
 The GIFs will be replaced with the canvas player, allowing you to control playback using the provided controls.